 “ADD”, or predominantly inattentive ADHD, typically causes problems with organization and concentration.
 This type is not always as obvious as hyperactive ADHD, and symptoms usually appear in a person’s work or school life.

 Someone with inattentive ADHD may have trouble keeping their focus on their work, becoming easily distracted and often making careless mistakes.
 Other symptoms include:

 Alternatively, the predominantly hyperactive-impulsive type of ADHD is typically easier to spot.
 It is characterized by restlessness, high energy levels, and impulsivity.
 A person with this type of ADHD may show some or all of the following symptoms:

-Some people with ADHD find that their symptoms reflect a mix from both the inattentive and hyperactive-impulsive types — leading to a diagnosis of combing ADHD.
+Some people with ADHD find that their symptoms reflect a mix from both the inattentive and hyperactive-impulsive types — leading to a diagnosis of combined type ADHD.
 This is the most common presentation of ADHD.

-While ADHD has these distinct subtypes or “presentations”, those diagnosed can show any number or combination of these symptoms throughout their lifetime.
-As for the terminology, ADHD is the official name - but depending on your diagnosis, maybe you feel “ADD” suits you better.
+While ADHD has these distinct subtypes or presentations, people with ADHD can show any number or combination of these symptoms throughout their lifetime.
+As for the terminology, "ADHD" is the official name - but depending on your diagnosis, maybe you feel “ADD” suits you better.

 Inflow can help you thrive with ADHD and reach your full potential.
 Start your journey now by taking our quiz.